Northern bobwhite: Distribution and habitat

 The northern bobwhite can be found year-round in agricultural fields, grassland, open woodland areas, roadsides and wood edges.
 Its range covers the southeastern quadrant of the United States from the Great Lakes and southern Minnesota east to New York State and southern Massachusetts, and extending west to southern Nebraska, Kansas, Oklahoma, Colorado front-range foothills to 7,000 feet, and all but westernmost Texas.

 It is absent from the southern tip of Florida (where the extinct Key West bobwhite subspecies once lived) and the highest elevations of the Appalachian Mountains, but occurs in eastern Mexico and in Cuba, and has been introduced to Hispaniola (both the Dominican Republic and Haiti), the Bahamas, the Turks and Caicos Islands, the U.S. Virgin Islands (formerly), Puerto Rico, France, China, Portugal, and Italy.
 Isolated populations also have been introduced in the US states of Oregon and Washington.
 The northern bobwhite has also been introduced to New Zealand.

-There is no self-sustaining population in Pennsylvania, where the bird is considered extirpated; it is also considered extirpated in the states of New Hampshire and Connecticut.
+There is no self-sustaining population in Pennsylvania, where the bird is considered regionally extinct; it is also considered extirpated in the states of New Hampshire and Connecticut.
 Its distribution in New York has been limited to Suffolk and Nassau Counties on Long Island, as well as potential population pockets in Upstate New York.
 The bird is considered declining or extirpated throughout much of the Northeastern United States.
 Similarly, the bird is almost extirpated from Ontario (and Canada as a whole), with the only self-sustaining population confirmed to exist recorded on Walpole Island.